 Psychological Deterrence

 Honeypots can also serve as a deterrent to attackers.
-Knowing that honeypots may be deployed, attackers might be discouraged from targeting the network to avoid detection and study, effectively adding a psychological layer of defense.
+Knowing that honeypots may be deployed might discourage attackers from targeting the network to avoid detection and study, effectively adding a psychological layer of defense.

 The Limitations and Risks of Honeypots

-While honeypots are powerful tools in the cybersecurity arsenal, they are not without their limitations and risks.
-So before you use them, understand these limitations first:
+While honeypots are powerful tools in the cybersecurity arsenal, they are not without risks.
+Before you use them, understand these limitations first:

-Honeypots are effective for identifying and analyzing attacks that directly engage with them.
-However, their scope is limited to these interactions, potentially missing threats aimed at other network areas.
-Consequently, relying solely on honeypots is insufficient, and they should be integrated with other security measures for comprehensive protection.
-For additional protection, we recommend McAfee+ or McAfee Total Protection.
-Both cover multiple devices and come with robust solutions for data privacy and security.
+Honeypots are limited to identifying and analyzing attacks that directly engage with them and could potentially miss threats aimed at other network areas.
+For additional protection, we recommend McAfee+ or McAfee Total Protection, both of which cover multiple devices and come with robust solutions for data privacy and security.

 Resource Requirements